bitwiseray/pxline-v2/README.md

 This is a **hobbyist** project for a full-stack chat application built by very "professional and experienced devs" using Node.js, Express.js framework, and Ejs for front-end templating, and the most important on **Android devices**!

 ### Note
-Please note this app is in it's very early stages and is not stable to use, basic functions may work.
+Please note: this app is very big, and some major and minor claimed features aren't tested, or aren't created yet, in short terms, the app is only half-way completed.

 ### Features